• Recipes

 Nutrition and Health Benefits

-Health benefits of pinto beans and black beans
+health benefits of pinto beans and black beans

 Pinto and black beans are a nutritious addition to any diet, being a source of protein, fiber, vitamins and minerals.
 Furthermore, they are low in calories yet high in essential nutrients such as iron, magnesium, or vitamin B6.